tildeclub/site/wiki/source/wiki.md

 ## The super ultra easy way

+To submit a new article,
-Send an email to [~audiodude](../~audiodude), audiodude@tilde.club.
-Put the proposed contents in the email in markdown format.
+send an email to [~xwindows](/~xwindows/), `xwindows` _AT_ `tilde.club`.
+Put the proposed contents in the email in Pandoc Markdown format.
 You don't have to worry about "frontmatter", just indicate who the author is (your tilde username), what the title of the article should be, and what category, if any, it should fall under.

-**~audiodude** will add the article to the git repo, add the YAML frontmatter, and merge the content into the wiki repo for you.
-He'll also email you when the content is live on the server so you can show all your friends!
+**~xwindows** will add the article to the git repo, add the YAML frontmatter, and submit the patch for you.
+He'll also email you back when the content is live on the server so you can show all your friends!

 ## The super ultra mega easy way